superxddd/timescaledb/src/loader/README.md

 The loader has two main purposes:

 1) Load the correct versioned library for each database.
-Multiple databases in the same Postgres instance may have different versions of TimescaleDB installed.
-The loader is responsible for loading the shared library corresponding to the correct TimescaleDB version for the database as soon as possible.
-For example, a database containing TimescaleDB version 0.8.0 will have timescaledb-0.8.0.so loaded.
+Multiple databases in the same Postgres instance may have different versions of TIMEUDB installed.
+The loader is responsible for loading the shared library corresponding to the correct TIMEUDB version for the database as soon as possible.
+For example, a database containing TIMEUDB version 0.8.0 will have timeudb-0.8.0.so loaded.

 2) Starting a background task called the launcher at server startup.
-The launcher is responsible for launching schedulers (one for each database) that are responsible for checking whether the TimescaleDB extension is installed in a database.
-In case of no TimescaleDB extension, the scheduler exits until it is reactivated for that database, which happens, for instance, when the extension is installed.
+The launcher is responsible for launching schedulers (one for each database) that are responsible for checking whether the TIMEUDB extension is installed in a database.
+In case of no TIMEUDB extension, the scheduler exits until it is reactivated for that database, which happens, for instance, when the extension is installed.
 If a scheduler finds an extension, its task is to schedule jobs for that database.
 The launcher controls when schedulers are started up or shut down in response to events that necessitate such actions.
-   It also instantiates a counter from which TimescaleDB background workers are allocated to be sure we are not using more `worker_processes` than we should.
+   It also instantiates a counter from which TIMEUDB background workers are allocated to be sure we are not using more `worker_processes` than we should.